 Colin Biggers & Paisley has partnered with CareerTrackers to provide internship opportunities for Indigenous students at university.
-In 2016, we employed two students from the CareerTrackers program, offering invaluable experience in the legal industry.
+Since 2016 we've employed a number of students from the CareerTrackers program, offering invaluable experience in the legal industry.
 Hear their stories:

 "I am entering the fifth and final year of my undergraduate double degree in Sports Media/Laws at the University of Canberra.
 I am a Dunghatti and Biripi, I was born in Newcastle, New South Wales but have spent most of my life in Canberra.

 I've spent the past 12 weeks here at Colin Biggers & Paisley interning as part of the CareerTrackers program.
 The CareerTrackers program is aimed at giving Indigenous students an opportunity to work and gain experience in the private sector.
 It has partnerships with a number of companies operating in a range of industries within Australia.
 The aim of the program is to help address the underrepresentation of Indigenous Australians in the private sector by creating pathways to employment.

 I started with Colin Biggers & Paisley in their Construction team at the end of November 2016 and I have been surprised by the type of work I have been able to be involved in.
 Having done two internships at different law firms before coming here I thought I knew what to expect, but the work I have been given here is much more challenging and meaningful than I had ever anticipated.